polterguy/ingen/help-files/InGen/02 - General architecture.md

 This module allows a guest to take tours.
 Each exhibit in the system can have as many tours as you wish.
 When a guest takes a tour, it will be automatically translated to his language of choice, using Google Translate, for then to be spoken out loud using speech synthesis.
-The idea with it, it to put QR codes around your Theme Park, for then to allow guests to take guided tours using their own smart phones and head phones.
+The idea with it, is to put QR codes around your Theme Park, for then to allow guests to take guided tours, using their own smart phones and headsets.

 ### Images module